reaperhulk/reaperhulk.github.io/_posts/2023-01-15-ephemeral-gha-m1-runners-with-cidermill.markdown

 [^12]: There are challenges with a matrix this large, mostly around CI cycle time, tail latency issues, and ephemeral problems with networking or other parts of the underlying infrastructure.
 [^13]: Just remember, there's no advantage to running this on an M1 Pro/Max/Ultra machine unless you need more RAM since you're constrained to 2 VMs[^10] per physical machine.
 [^14]: Apple Silicon, arm64, AArch64, M1, M2...sigh, too many names.
+[^15]: Look at that marketing prowess, a big link to click!